Member Handbook

 • I understand that my ISP will be monitored and reviewed by my Care Coordinator, and that I can contact my Care Coordinator at any time if I have questions about my ISP, Individual Budget or the services that I receive.

-• I understand that I have the right to choose a provider within Trillium Provider Network.
+• I understand that I have the right to choose a provider within (Insert name of PIHP) Provider Network.

 • I understand that I am required to meet with my Care Coordinator for care coordination activities in the home and/or all settings where services are provided.
 The Care Coordinator will schedule meetings as often as needed in order to ensure appropriate service implementation and beneficiary’s needs are met.
 I may also request meetings.